 To apply for Georgetown’s need-based institutional scholarships, the student applicant, his/her custodial natural parent and step-parent (if the custodial parent has remarried) must complete the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service (CSS) Financial Aid Profile Form.
 In addition, the non-custodial natural parent must complete a College Scholarship Service (CSS) Non-Custodial Parent’s Statement.
 A link to the required form will be sent in an email from the College Board to the student applicant upon completion of the CSS PROFILE; applicants are asked to share the email and link to the form with the non-custodial parent.
 The non-custodial parent will then be able to access, complete, and submit the required form directly to the College Board online, where the information will remain secure.

 Exceptions: In a limited number of special cases, the criteria listed below are considered to evaluate requests to waive the requirement for non-custodial parent information.
-Applicants seeking a waiver based on these criteria may contact the Georgetown Office of Student Financial Services or submit a College Scholarship Service (CSS) request for waiver form when they are asked by the College Board to complete the Non-Custodial Parent's Statement.
+Applicants seeking a waiver based on these criteria must submit a College Scholarship Service (CSS) request for waiver form when they are asked by the College Board to complete the Non-Custodial Parent's Statement.
 Meeting one or more of the waiver criteria listed below does not automatically qualify students for a waiver; a combination of these criteria must be present for Georgetown to consider waiving the requirement.
 Independent third party documentation may be requested to support requests for waivers.
 The criteria considered in combination are:

 - Can the non-custodial parent be located by the applicant or custodial parent?
 If not, documentation of unsuccessful attempts to contact the non-custodial parent is required to support a request for waiver, e.g., copies of court records or requests for assistance from state or local government agencies;